PPC-scripts/fluxbox-pin-in-menu/README.md

 (ex: ~/.desktop-run.sh full_path_to_the_file.desktop)

 # Instalation:
- Download the -sh file to your computer.
+ Download the .sh file to your computer.
 Make it executable.

  NOTE: you can't run the script from a folder with special characters or it won't create the needed desktop-run.sh correctly: the menu entries will be created but they won't run.
   If for some reason that happens, please remove the empty hidden file ".desktop-run.sh" from your home folder, and try again.